yujunz/gitlab.com-runbooks/howto/tweeting-guidelines.md

 > The system metrics appear stable for now.
 We will continue to monitor PostgreSQL.

+### Sidekiq high load

+> We are adding more capacity to flush background job queues, apologies for the
+> inconvenience.

 ### Forcing a failover

 > In a couple of minutes from now we will failover our Redis instance, this "should" not cause any downtime for GitLab.com